kaukabhi/Minesweeper/README.md

 Implemented Minesweeper game without a graphical interface.

+Steps to run the game:

+I have created Minesweeper.java class.
+Run it and it will ask you to enter the grid size, mines, row and column on every play.

 Rules to play:

 1. Create a board of size n * n tiles.